-'I felt like a truck hit me': Red Wings dietician Lisa McDowell overcomes coronavirus
+'I felt like a truck hit me': Red Wings dietitian Lisa McDowell overcomes coronavirus

 “I woke up and I felt like a truck hit me,” McDowell said.
 "I had a 105-degree fever.
 I never had that.”

-McDowell is the Red Wings’ team dietitian and is also director, clinical nutrition and wellness at Ann Arbor St. Joseph Mercy Health System.
+McDowell is the Red Wings’ team dietician and is also director of clinical nutrition and wellness at Ann Arbor St. Joseph Mercy Health System.
 She’s an avid runner.
 Active, always on the move.

 But in March, McDowell came down with the coronavirus, leading to three weeks of feeling as bad as she had ever felt.